JuliaDynamics/DynamicalSystems.jl/README.md

 `DynamicalSystems.jl` aims to be a useful companion for students and scientists treading on the field of Chaos, nonlinear dynamics and dynamical systems in general.

 This is the (non-final) list of what this package aims to offer:

-This is the (non-final) list of what this package aims to offer: